tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"product_type":"Computing and Network",
-		"fun_description":"CentOS 5.8 64-bit images is supported in North China, South China, East China and Hong Kong region to enrich the type of operating system.", "id":27,
+		"fun_description":"CentOS 5.8 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system type.", "id":27,
 		"fun_introduce":"CentOS 5.8 64-bit images is support in North China, South China, East China and Hong Kong region, which can enrich the type of operating system", "product_name":"Virtual Machines",